Kit: Zimo MX645 (hard-wired) with Flame12 speaker in boiler (NB use IceCube18X13X12-1W instead); YouChoos SuperCap6800uF

 size... the front hole needs to snuggly fit the Seuthe unit.

-modified boiler weight.
+the modified boiler weight.
 This is quite tricky, as it all has to be done in one hit due to positioning of everything.
-Be patient,
+Be

-slowly, glueing down short runs at a time, making sure the wires are flush and neat in the channels we ground out earlier, eventually
+metal!).
+Work slowly, glueing down short runs at a time, making sure the wires are flush and neat in the channels we ground out

-as you go, all wires, including the smoke generator's out the front - the front gives easy access to join everything up.
+through as you go, all wires, including the smoke generator's out the front - the front gives easy access to join everything

 Finish off the cab by adding some dirty chaps

 Black acrylic paint to hide the coloured wires

 A single resister at the front will protect our 3 lamps on the buffer beam